Shounak-Ghosh/cv-midterm/README.md

 The task involved creating a SystemD service daemon that runs the object detection pipeline on boot.
 The service file loads PyTorch, required CV libraries, and runs the object detection pipeline inside a virtual environment.
 The torch version is printed to the system log.

 ### Design Decisions
+Followed the instructions on the Google Slides presentation about SystemD.
+The service file is located in the systemd/ directory.
+The service file loads the virtual environment and runs the object detection pipeline.
+The service file is copied to /etc/systemd/system/ and the service is enabled and started.
+The service is started on boot.